 Moldavite

-A tektite is an impact glass, natural glass created by the impact of a meteorite.
-Tektites are not rare and occur in many places in the world.
-Characteristic of moldavite is the beautiful green colour (although brown moldavite also exists).
+A tektite is a natural impact glass formed by the collision of a meteorite with the Earth.
+Tektites are not particularly rare and occur in various locations around the world.
+What distinguishes moldavite is its striking green colour (although brown varieties also exist).
 This colour is caused by the presence of iron.
-The less iron, the lighter green the moldavite.
-With more iron, the colour becomes more brownish green.
-The type of iron also determines the colour.
-Divalent iron gives a greener colour, trivalent iron a browner colour.
+The lower the iron content, the lighter the green; higher levels result in a more brownish-green hue.
+The oxidation state of the iron also influences the colour: divalent iron produces a greener tone, while trivalent iron gives a browner shade.

-Moldavite has been known for a long time, but until recently it was not known that it is a tektite.
-The green pieces of glass were probably already considered special in prehistoric times.
-For a long time it was not known where the green glass came from.
-All kinds of theories have been suggested and discussed.
-From volcanic glass to remains of old glass factories.
-In 1786 moldavite was first officially described by professor Joseph Mayer.
-At that time it was called chrysolite.
-It was only in the 1960s that the Ries crater was discovered.
-The composition of the moldavite and the subsoil in the Ries area matched, as did the dating.
-So the conclusion was drawn that the two must be related.
+Moldavite has been known for a long time, but until relatively recently it was not recognised as a tektite.
+The green glass fragments were probably regarded as special even in prehistoric times.
+For centuries, their origin remained a mystery, and numerous theories were proposed, ranging from volcanic glass to remnants of ancient glassworks.
+In 1786, moldavite was first formally described by Professor Joseph Mayer, who referred to it as chrysolite.
+It was not until the 1960s that the Ries crater was identified.
+The composition and age of the moldavite matched those of the subsoil in the Ries area, leading to the conclusion that the two were directly connected.

 Lausitz moldavite, Coll and photo N. Hudepol

-The typical edged structure of moldavite has nothing to do with the formation, it happened afterwards because natural acids etched the glass.
-Air bubbles are a common characteristic of moldavite, these are often somewhat elongated, but round bubbles are not impossible.
-A distinction is sometimes made between loose larger bubbles and small ones that are often close to the lechatelierite (chemically also amorphous SiO2) inclusions.
+The characteristic sculpted surface of moldavite is not directly related to its initial formation; it developed later through natural chemical etching by acids in the soil.
+Air bubbles are a common feature.
+These are often somewhat elongated, although round bubbles do occur.
+A distinction is sometimes made between larger isolated bubbles and smaller ones that frequently occur near the lechatelierite (chemically amorphous SiO₂) inclusions.

 Faceted moldavite, 13.2ct.
 Coll. and photo N. Hudepol

-Because moldavite only occurs in a very limited area, it is relatively rare.
-It is not newly formed anymore, so gone is gone.
-In recent years, the popularity of moldavite has increased enormously, partly thanks to social media.
-With it, the demand and the price increased.
-‘Ordinary’ pieces of moldavite are usually priced based on weight, per gram or carat.
-Exceptional forms like complete drops or other special splash-form varieties can be much more expensive.
-The most popular and expensive are the ‘hedgehogs’, some pieces are offered for sale for thousands of dollars.
+Because moldavite occurs in such a limited geographical area and is no longer being formed, it is considered relatively rare.
+In recent years, its popularity has increased significantly, partly due to social media.
+As a result, both demand and prices have risen.
+Ordinary pieces are generally priced by weight, per gram or carat.
+Exceptional shapes, such as complete droplets or other distinctive splash-form specimens, can command considerably higher prices.
+The most sought-after and expensive are the ‘hedgehog’ forms, with some specimens offered for sale for thousands of pounds or dollars.

 Fakes & frauds

-Unfortunately, thanks to the online moldavite hype, the supply of fake moldavite has also increased significantly.
-Most fake moldavite is simply man-made green glass.
-Fortunately, there are a few things you can look out for when purchasing a piece.
+Unfortunately, due to the social media hype surrounding moldavite, the supply of fake pieces has increased significantly.
+Most imitation moldavite is simply man-made green glass.
+Fortunately, there are several things you can look out for when purchasing a piece:

 – Raw moldavite has a matte sheen.
-If you see a rough piece with a high lustre, glass sheen or a greasy sheen, you may assume that it is fake.
+If you see a rough piece with a high lustre, a glassy sheen or a greasy appearance, you may assume it is fake.

 – Every rough piece is unique.
-If all the pieces that a dealer offers look the same, have the same shape, that is very suspicious.
-Many fake pendants are flat and round, the size of a euro coin.
+If all the pieces offered by a dealer look identical or have the same shape, this is highly suspicious.
+Many fake pendants are flat and round, about the size of a euro coin.

-– Real moldavite is not cheap.
-This is no guarantee that expensive pieces are real, but very cheap pieces are a ‘red flag’.
+– Genuine moldavite is not cheap.
+This is not a guarantee that expensive pieces are real, but very cheap pieces are certainly a red flag.

-– The structure is sometimes milled with a machine.
-This can be recognized by rougher parts in the grooves, straighter grooves and abrupt transitions.
-This is the most difficult form of fake to recognize, because the grooves that are made can be etched with a little acid to look more natural.
+– The surface structure is sometimes milled by machine.
+This can be recognised by rougher areas within the grooves, straighter lines and abrupt transitions.
+This is one of the most difficult types of fake to identify, as the artificial grooves can be lightly etched with acid to make them appear more natural.

-– A lot of round air bubbles in a piece is suspicious.
+– A large number of round air bubbles within a piece is suspicious.

-– For polished pieces, the refractive index of moldavite is different from that of normal glass, so a refractometer can be used to determine whether a piece is real.
+– For polished pieces, the refractive index of moldavite differs from that of ordinary glass.
+A refractometer can therefore be used to determine whether a piece is genuine.

-– Moldavite is only green and very rarely brown-green.
-Other colors are fake.
-Nowadays, red, blue, yellow and rainbow-coloured ‘moldavite’ are offered.
-These are all fake.
+– Moldavite is green and only very rarely brown or brownish-green.
+Large pieces can seem dark, but when you shine a light through they should still be green.
+Other colours are fake.
+Nowadays, red, blue, yellow and rainbow-coloured “moldavite” are offered for sale — these are all imitations.

-– When someone says that the piece comes from a place that is outside the known strewn field, it is very unlikely that it is real.
-Very occasionally pieces have been found outside the described places, but this can often be traced back to movement by water and very occasionally by people (pieces have been found during archaeological excavations of prehistoric sites).
+– If a seller claims that a piece originates from a location outside the known strewn field, it is very unlikely to be genuine.
+On rare occasions, pieces have been found outside the documented areas, but this can usually be traced to movement by water, and very occasionally by people (for example, pieces discovered during archaeological excavations of prehistoric sites).
+But these sites are not in China, Australia, Madagascar or India.

-– About ‘moldavite’ bead bracelets.
-Think about it for a moment… most moldavite pieces are not thick enough to carve into beads.
-Round beads would have to come from large (read: expensive) pieces.
-If you can buy such a bracelet for a few euros, dollars, pounds, you know that this cannot be right and is too good to be true.
+– Regarding “moldavite” bead bracelets: consider this carefully.
+Most moldavite pieces are not thick enough to carve into beads.
+Round beads would have to be made from large, and therefore more expensive, pieces.
+If such a bracelet is offered for only a few euros, dollars or pounds, it is almost certainly too good to be true.

-– A ‘certificate of authenticity’ is unfortunately no guarantee of authenticity.
-Anyone can print a fake certificate.
-Unfortunately, there are a lot of meaningless fake certificates (with forged numbers from tests that are supposed to have been done in gemological laboratories).
-This does not only apply to moldavite, but to many more polished and unpolished stones.
+– A “certificate of authenticity” is, unfortunately, no guarantee of authenticity.
+Anyone can produce a fake certificate.
+There are many meaningless certificates in circulation, sometimes bearing forged test numbers supposedly issued by gemmological laboratories.
+This applies not only to moldavite, but to many other polished and unpolished stones as well.

 Fake moldavite pendant